 Northwestern University offers financial assistance to students on the basis of demonstrated need.
 Northwestern is among a small group of private institutions that continue to meet the full demonstrated institutional financial need of our aid applicants.

-Institutional need is the difference between the cost of attendance (COA) and the expected family contribution (EFC).
-Your EFC is determined by your family's particular financial circumstances.
+Institutional need is the difference between the cost of attendance and the family contribution.
+Your family contribution is determined by your family's particular financial circumstances.

 |Cost of attendance includes tuition, fees, room and board, books and supplies, personal expenses, and transportation.||The amount a family is expected to contribute to the student's cost of attendance, based on a review of the student's financial aid materials.||The expected family contribution is subtracted from the cost of attendance to determine institutional need.
 This amount may be covered by federal and institutional assistance.|